mic-p/MultiPurpose-Host-Checker/docs/ROADMAP.md

 	- dns_change -> Done
 	- http_ok -> Done (see to-do for evolutions and more infos)
 	- http_diff -> Done
+	- restic_snapshots -> Done
 	- fs_exists
 	- fs_changes

-- New Checks:
-	- restic backup verification

-- Enable multiple checks and multiple events handler
+- Enable multiple checks and multiple events handler for single host
-- Enable multiple records for dns_change
+- Enable multiple records for dns_change for single check

 ## Todo for v.2 (not planned)
 - New checks: